jon-hanson/javapickling/README.md

 javapickling
 ============

-**Java Pickling** is a Java framework for pickling objects into target pickled formats and vice versa (i.e. unpickling).
+**Java Pickling** is a Java framework for pickling values into target pickled formats and vice versa (i.e. unpickling).
+"Pickling" essentially means serialisation.
 It was inspired by the [Pickling Combinators paper](http://research.microsoft.com/en-us/um/people/akenn/fun/picklercombinators.pdf), and by the [Scala Pickling project](https://github.com/scala/pickling).

 The pickling is driven by the static types of values, however it will also handle objects where the static type is unknown.
 At present it does not provide automatic of pickling of custom classes, ergo pickling of those types must be implemented by the user.
 The custom picklers only need be defined once - the same pickler will be used regardless of the pickled format.